mxcl/PromiseKit/Documentation/FAQ.md

 # FAQ

+## Why should I use PromiseKit over X-Promises-Foo?

+* PromiseKit has a heavy focus on **developer-experience**.
+You’re a developer, do you care about your experience?
+Yes?
+Then pick PromiseKit.
+* Do you care about having any bugs you find fixed?
+Then pick PromiseKit.
+* Do you care about having your input heard and reacted to in a fast fashion?
+Then pick PromiseKit.
+* Do you want a library that has been maintained continuously and passionately for 6 years?
+Then pick PromiseKit.
+* Do you want a library that the community has chosen to be their №1 Promises/Futures library?
+Then pick PromiseKit.
+* Do you want to be able to use Promises with Apple’s SDKs rather than have to do all the work of writing the Promise implementations yourself?
+Then pick PromiseKit.
+* Do you want to be able to use Promises with Swift 3.x, Swift 4.x, ObjC, iOS, tvOS, watchOS, macOS Android, & Linux?
+Then pick PromiseKit.

 ## Do I need to worry about retain cycles?

 Generally no, provided the promise completes then all handlers are released thus